 The number of shares of Summit common stock to be issued for each share of Greater Atlantic common stock will be determined by an exchange ratio at closing.
 At the closing, we will determine the exchange ratio by dividing \$4.20 by the average closing price of Summit common stock reported on NASDAQ for the twenty (20) trading days prior to closing (the "Average Closing Price").
 The exchange ratio is subject to a stock collar, which sets the maximum and minimum numbers of shares that we will issue.
-If the Average Closing Price of Summit common stock is less than \$17.82, the exchange ratio will be calculated by dividing \$4.20 by \$17.82.
-If the Average Closing Price is greater than \$24.10, the exchange ratio will be calculated by dividing \$4.20 by \$24.10.
+If the Average Closing Price is greater than \$17.82, the exchange ratio will be calculated by dividing \$4.20 by \$17.82.
+If the Average Closing Price is greater than \$24.01, the exchange ratio will be calculated by dividing \$4.20 by \$24.10.